nochmu/docker-oracle12c/README.md

 # Utils to run a Oracle Database Instance with docker

-These utils are very useful for creating and running an Oracle Database with Docker.
+These utils are useful to create and run an Oracle Database with Docker.
 Oracle provides docker files, but to create an image additional work is necessary.
 These utils make this work easier.